About Traveling with Diabetes

 - If traveling alone, tell the flight attendant you have diabetes.

-- Keep your diabetes medicines with you, don't store them in an overhead bin.
+- Keep your diabetes medicines and supplies with you (see supply examples), don't store them in an overhead bin.

 - Don't inject air into the insulin bottle before drawing up your dose.
 The air is pressurized.